-Annual General Meeting & GAP Orientation Day Nov
+Annual General Meeting & SAP Orientation Day Nov

-The World Congress, a two-day conference, is the climax of the project.
-Campers are divided into various groups and investigate global affairs.
-The Congress also includes a Forum where Campers act as delegates of different countries, where they draft and discuss proposals to solve the global issues addressed.
-They are recommended to think from different perspectives, discuss thoroughly and develop comprehensive proposals to cope with the crux of the problems.
+The pinnacle of the project is the World Congress.
+During the two-day conference, Campers investigate various global affairs through completing group tasks.
+The Congress also includes a Forum where Campers act as delegates of different countries to draft and discuss proposals hoping to alleviate the global issues presented to them.
+The intention is to encourage Campers to think from the perspectives of different stakeholders, discuss thoroughly and develop comprehensive proposals to cope with these pressing issues.

 Christmas Reunion Dec

-The Christmas Reunion provides an opportunity for Alumni, Committee Members and Campers to share their extraordinary experiences in the Union and their own definition of ‘OUTSTANDING’ in an electrifying atmosphere.
+The Christmas Reunion provides an opportunity for Alumni, Committee Members, and Campers to share their extraordinary experiences in the Union and their definition of ‘OUTSTANDING’ in an electrifying atmosphere.

-During the Youth Leadership Seminar, Campers are placed into a narrative, where they will have to cope with the practical issues in the context of a fictitious world.
-Generic skills ranging from communication skills, leadership skills, problem-solving skills to critical thinking skills gained from previous projects will be tested through arduous programmes and tasks.
+During the Youth Leadership Seminar, Campers are placed into a narrative, where they have to cope with the practical issues in the context of a fictitious world.
+They will have the chance to put the skills that they have acquired thus far, such as communication, problem-solving, and critical thinking, to the test through programs and tasks.

 Camper-cum-Committee Project May - Aug

-Approaching the end of the Camper journey, Campers will take up the role as organisers to apply the ingenuity and mastery achieved in the previous projects and design their own project for non-members of HKUYL.
-Campers will gain a taste of the work required to brainstorm programmes and projects for participants with adequate instruction of the Committee Members.
-The CCC project can unleash Campers’ potentials in leading, inspiring and enriching participants’ learning and personal growth in a bid to present their own personal definitions of the word “outstanding”.
+Approaching the end of the Camper Journey, Campers will take up the role of organisers to put their strengths and ingenuity acquired in the previous projects to good use as they design their self-initiated project for non-members of HKUYL.
+Campers will gain a taste of the preparation work involved in brainstorming programmes for participants while Committee Members provide them with apt advice as to how they can organise a successful event.

 Annual Dinner Aug